Proving Unsatisfiability with Hitting Formulas: Introduction

 \paragraph{Better upper bound on {\hit}.} One intriguing matter is that although a very weak proof system such as {\tres} is enough to quasi-polynomially simulate {\hit}, we need to go all the way to the very strong proof system {\EF} for the simulation to become polynomial.
 A natural question is then what is the weakest proof system that is enough to polynomially simulate {\hit}.

 It is consistent with our findings that a fairly weak proof system such as {\nsr} is already enough to simulate {\hit}; indeed this would be the case if {\nsr} and succinct {\nsr} were equivalent.
-Hence we ask the same question regarding succinct (semi-)algebraic proof systems: what is the weakest proof system that polynomially simulates succinct {\nsr} or succinct {\sa}?
+Hence we ask the same question regarding succinct (semi)algebraic proof systems: what is the weakest proof system that polynomially simulates succinct {\nsr} or succinct {\sa}?
 And in particular, is succinct {\nsr} equivalent to {\nsr} and is succinct {\sa} equivalent to {\sa}?
 One way to answer all these questions would be to formalize the PIT of Theorem~\ref{th:extpc-sim-hit} in a weaker proof system.

 The situation with {\hitp} is even worse.
-We have shown how to simulate most of the generalizations of {\hit} that we defined, including {\hitodd} and {\hitk{k}}, in {\extpc}, but the argument does not work as is for {\hitp} since we are relying on a noncommutative PIT.
-Therefore we do not know even an {\EF} simulation of {\hitp} (though it is of course quite expected). \TODOJ{sure there is no trick? very strange}
+We have shown how to p-simulate most of the generalizations of {\hit} that we defined, including {\hitodd} and {\hitk{k}}, in {\extpc}, but the argument does not work as is for {\hitp} since we are relying on a noncommutative PIT.
+Therefore we do not know even an {\EF} simulation of {\hitp} (though it is of course quite expected).

 \paragraph{Non-automatability of {\hit}.} It follows from Theorem~\ref{th:tres-qsim-hit} and quasi-polynomial automatability of {\tres} \cite{BP96} that {\hit} is also quasi-polynomially automatable.
 Can we show that it is impossible to do better?
 We think that it is possible to adapt the similar result of de Rezende \cite{dR21} for {\tres}.